-We may like to think we're safe on a night out, but recent cases of alcohol-related violence have shown anyone can fall victim to an unexpected assault.
-Unfortunately, in some cases these incidents lead to permanent injuries or death.
+We may like to think we're safe on a night out, but recent cases of alcohol-related violence and king hits have shown anyone can fall victim to an unexpected physical assault.
+Unfortunately, in some cases these assaults lead to permanent injuries or death.

 With all the talk about 'king hits' and alcohol-fuelled violence, some Australian states have changed their laws.
 It's a good start, but to tackle this issue head-on, we also need a culture change.